 5. To gear the focus of irritable bowel syndrome management towards reduced medicalisation of the condition.
 The aim is to move away from secondary care referrals and undertaking unpleasant and unnecessary invasive investigations and towards empowering patients to manage their own condition.

-• Reduce referrals to secondary care gastroenterology services for patients between 16 and 45 years of age with a low risk of inflammatory pathology • Follow NICE recommendations to provide teaching for GPs to equip them with the knowledge and skills to make a positive diagnosis of IBS using Rome criteria and a pathway to provide baseline lifestyle and dietary management advice
+- Follow NICE recommendations to provide teaching for GPs to equip them with the knowledge and skills to make a positive diagnosis of IBS using Rome criteria and a pathway to provide baseline lifestyle and dietary management advice.

 Reasons for implementing your project